-The answer was not long in coming: as with "traditional" vaccines, the nanoparticles stimulated the immune system of the mice, which learned to distinguish and attack the melanoma inside the body.
+The answer was not long in coming: as with the "traditional" vaccines, the nanoparticles stimulated the immune system of the mice, which learned to distinguish and attack the melanoma inside the body.

 First condition, the vaccine has been shown to have preventive effects.
-It was injected into healthy subjects, then melanoma cells were injected, and the subject did not get sick ”.
+It was injected into healthy subjects, then melanoma cells were injected, and the subject did not get sick. "

 Second condition, the nanoparticles have been used to treat a primary tumor: vaccine and immunotherapy have been used together on already sick mice.
 The treatment slowed down to almost stop the progression of the disease, extending the life of all treated guinea pigs.